 viernes, 26 de enero de 1990

-Tan Sólo Amor - Just Love
+Tan Sólo Amor - Only Love

 (La misma vista de la ciudad antes y después del incendio grande - The same view of the city before and after the big fire, Guayaquil Octubre 5 y 6 de 1896)